Relational & Embodied Psychotherapy

 My therapeutic approach is grounded in a deeply humanistic commitment to personal freedom, anti-racism, anti-scapegoating, and the celebration of diversity.
 I’ve had the honor of listening to the stories and struggles of hundreds of BIPOC, LGBTQ+, and other marginalized individuals, learning from their wisdom and lived experiences.
 Over time, I have pursued both personal and professional growth to deepen my empathy, expand my understanding, and honor these communities more fully.

-At the same time, I bring an informed respect for those shaped by conservative values, drawing from my own roots in central Texas and a Christian-focused education.
-This background helps me connect across a broad spectrum of perspectives with care and authenticity.
+At the same time, I bring informed experience for those shaped by conservative values, drawing from my own childhood roots in central Texas and a Christian education.
+This background helps me connect across a broad spectrum of perspectives with respect and authenticity.

-For 15 years, I served as a workforce consultant and clinician at Kaiser Permanente’s Employee and Physician Assistance Program, where I provided support to thousands of clients—including hundreds of physicians, nurses, and healthcare leaders.
-I also held a leadership role in crisis response, guiding over 300 critical incident interventions in the wake of events such as wildfires, mass shootings, workplace tragedies, and the COVID-19 pandemic.
+For over 15 years, I worked as an internal workforce consultant for Kaiser Permanente’s Employee and Physician Assistance Program, where I provided brief counseling to thousands of individuals (and their families)—including hundreds of physicians, nurses, and healthcare leaders.
+I also held emotional leadership roles in crisis response, deploying to over 300 critical incident stress with debriefings in the wake of events such as wildfires, mass shootings, workplace tragedies, and the COVID-19 pandemic.

-Earlier in my career, I led a therapeutic team at a group home for children recovering from abuse and trauma in Marin County, California, offering family therapy and play-based interventions to support emotional healing.
-I also worked in a long-term residential facility for adults living with serious psychiatric conditions such as schizophrenia, gaining deep experience in managing chronic and acute mental health challenges.
+Earlier in my career, I lead a therapeutic team at a group home in Marin County, California for children recovering from severe abuse and trauma.
+I provided family therapy with foster or adoption possibilities, and play-based interventions to support the children’s emotional integration.
+I also worked for some time in a short-term residential facility for adults living with serious psychiatric conditions like schizophrenia, gaining experience in the dilemmas of chronic and acute mental health challenges.

 My clinical approach is enriched by a lifelong practice of movement, somatics, and body-based awareness.
-I draw from a range of modalities, including Gestalt Psychotherapy, Formative Psychology®, family systems theory, psychodynamic and attachment-based frameworks, and experiential play therapy.
-My academic training includes a Bachelor’s degree from the University of Michigan, Ann Arbor, and a Master’s degree in Integral Counseling Psychology from the California Institute of Integral Studies, where I specialized in Body-Mind Psychotherapy, group dynamics, family and couples work, and Eastern spiritual perspectives.
+I draw from a range of modalities, most notably Gestalt Therapy, Formative Psychology®, family systems theory, psychodynamic and attachment-based frameworks, and experiential play therapy.
+My academic training includes a liberal arts Bachelor’s degree from the University of Michigan, Ann Arbor, and a Master’s degree in Integral Counseling Psychology from the California Institute of Integral Studies, where I specialized in Body-Mind Psychotherapy, group dynamics, family and couples work, and Eastern spiritual perspectives.